mwherman2000/neo-windocs/windocs/neo-charm/README.md

 As a smart contract developer, it is your responsbility to learn and understand the purpose and goals each of the VM subsystems, the use cases they sypport, and best practices and programming patterns to use when developing best-in-class smart contacts.

+## NEO Blockchain Architecture Reference Model

-The collection of NEO VM .NET namespaces is illustrated below.
+The NEO .NET namespaces are illustrated below.

-![NEO Blockchain Architecture Reference Model (.NET namespaces)](./diagrams/neo-charm-1-0-2.png) Figure 3.
+![NEO Blockchain Architecture Reference Model (.NET namespaces)](./diagrams/neo-charm-1-0-2.png) Figure 2.
 NEO Blockchain Architecture Reference Model (.NET namespaces)

 The architecture of the NEO environment is illustrated in the following diagram.

-![NEO Blockchain Architecture Reference Model (subsystems)](./diagrams/neo-charm-2-0-1.png) Figure 2.
+![NEO Blockchain Architecture Reference Model (subsystems)](./diagrams/neo-charm-2-0-1.png) Figure 3.
 NEO Blockchain Architecture Reference Model (subsystems)

 ### NEO Developer Environment